sassanix/Sassanix/index.md

 </head>
 <body>
 <p><img src="LS8Mx.gif" alt="Sassanlogo" style="width:200px;height:200px;margin-right:15px;">
-Welcome to my official Sassanix page, you're be able to listen to my latest mixes and see my latest creations.
-I will be uploading my mixes for direct downloads on here as well for your enjoyment.</p>
+Welcome to my official Sassanix page!
+Listen to my latest mixes and see my latest creations.
+I will be uploading my mixes for direct download on here as well for your enjoyment.</p>
 </body>